Affiliate links on Android Authority may earn us a commission. Learn more.

 - The phone should automatically detect when using a wired connection.
 If it doesn’t, make sure that you have enabled the correct setting.
 Open the Android System notification in the drop-down panel and select Transferring files/Android Auto.

-- If you have problems connecting with Android Auto Wireless, it’s best to first establish the connection using a cable.
+- If you have problems connecting with Android Auto Wireless, it’s best first to establish the connection using a cable.
 The wireless connection should work as expected after that.

 Problems where the only option is to wait for a software update